RSS

 Still, Rogers’s charm and his straightforward, very un-Stein-like manner were beginning to have their effect even on Belikov.
 Without much preamble on the next morning, Rogers and ELORG agreed to work on a deal giving Bullet-Proof Software exclusive worldwide handheld rights to Tetris.
 Stein’s Chinese wall had just crumbled to dust.
 After a few days of detail-ironing, on February 21, 1989, they signed the final contract.
 For Henk Rogers, it was the deal of a lifetime, one that was all but guaranteed to make him a very, very rich man.
 But his euphoria was short-lived.

-Wishing to show his new Russians friends and business partners an actual, tangible product his company had already created using the Tetris intellectual property, Rogers reached into his bag and pulled out Bullet-Proof Software’s Nintendo Famicom version of the game, which had been released in Japan the previous month and had already sold 130,000 copies.
+Wishing to show his new Russian friends and business partners an actual, tangible product his company had already created using the Tetris intellectual property, Rogers reached into his bag and pulled out Bullet-Proof Software’s Nintendo Famicom version of the game, which had been released in Japan the previous month and had already sold 130,000 copies.
 “We’re the biggest publisher of Tetris in the world right now,” he said proudly.
 But Rogers needed only take one look at Belikov’s face to realize he had made a serious error.
 He had simply assumed that, whatever else was going on with Robert Stein, his own Famicom version of Tetris, for which he had acquired the rights from Atari rather than directly from Stein, was entirely legal and above-board.
 But the Russians, it gradually became clear, had no idea that any commercial versions of Tetris beyond the Mirrorsoft and Spectrum Holobyte computer games existed.
 Belikov, from being on the verge of smiling five minutes before — a smile represented a veritable outburst of joy from him — was now loudly accusing Rogers of software piracy.
 “You are illegally selling something that doesn’t belong to you,” he almost shouted, pounding the table to emphasize his point.
 The conversation began to take on the tone of an interrogation.

 The prospect of Mirrorsoft sub-licensing part of their rights had apparently never occurred to the Russians, and had conveniently gone unmentioned by Stein.
 A flustered Rogers struggled to explain; flustering Henk Rogers wasn’t an easy thing to do, but Belikov had managed it.
 He took the Russians through the fine print on the back of the box, through Andromeda and Mirrorsoft and Atari and finally to Bullet-Proof.
 It was all nonsense, Belikov insisted.
 As far as he had understood it, the rights shouldn’t go further than Mirrorsoft and Spectrum Holobyte.
 Rogers asked about the videotape of the Famicom Tetris which he had been required to submit for approval, the one that Stein had told him had indeed been approved by the Russians.
 No one at the table had ever seen any such thing.
 Rogers mentioned that Stein had also licensed Tetris arcade games that were now in service all over the world.
 Once again, the Russians knew nothing about that.